 Forbearance is a time when loan payments are not required; however, both subsidized and unsubsidized loans accrue interest, and the borrower is responsible for the accrued interest.
 Forbearances are usually given in yearly increments.

-A forbearance can be an expensive way to postpone payments because of the accrued interest; however, some residents choose to make interest payments during the forbearance, while others plan to repay their loans aggressively after residency to cut down on the extra costs accrued during the forbearance.
+A forbearance can be an expensive way to postpone payments because of the accrued interest; however, some residents choose to make interest payments during the forbearance, while others plan to repay their loans aggressively after residency to cut down on the interest accrued during the forbearance.

-Although medical residents are eligible for a Mandatory Medical Internship/Residency Forbearance, they must apply for it and provide documents to the servicer to verify their eligibility for the forbearance continuous.
-Without any break in the forbearance, borrowers can prevent capitalization from occurring until residency is complete.
+Although medical residents are eligible for a Mandatory Medical Internship/Residency Forbearance, they must apply for it and provide documents to the servicer to verify their eligibility for the forbearance.
+The mandatory forbearance is granted in annual increments and requires annual submission of paperwork to keep the forbearance continuous.

-If your loans have different repayment start dates, a forbearance can be used to help align repayment.
+If your loans have different repayment start dates (for example, if you have undergraduate loans that no longer have a grace period and medical school loans that do have a grace period), a forbearance can be used to help align repayment.
+Your servicer could use a forbearance to match the repayment due date of your undergraduate loans with the due date of your medical school loans.
 Some borrowers want their loans to be due at the same time rather than having multiple repayment dates.
 Forbearance provisions may vary from loan to loan, so be sure to check your promissory note, contact your loan servicer(s), and/or your financial aid office for more detailed information.

 When to Contact Your Servicers